Segmentation menu

 Article: Registration based cortical thickness measurement.
 SR Das, BB Avants, M Grossman, and JC Gee.
 Neuroimage 2009, 45:867-879.

 Use the Multiple file selection widget at the top to select PySisyphe Label map(s) - Three tissue labels.
-These maps are calculated from the Mixture model tissue segmentation or Deep-learning Tissue segmenation menus.
+These maps are calculated from the Mixture model tissue segmentation or Deep-learning Tissue segmentation menus.
 This is an image in which the csf, gray matter, and white matter voxels are all labeled with values of 1, 2, Ind 3, respectively.

 Toggle Settings… button to show/hide cortical thickness parameters.